Makaha Beach Cabanas

 No analysis available

-Guest parking is supported by both MLS checkbox data and listing remarks.
-At least a few listings explicitly reference guest parking, including phrasing like 'guest parking' and 'plenty of guest parking', which suggests the feature is genuinely available in the building.
+Guest parking is strongly supported by both MLS checkbox data and multiple remarks.
+Two listings explicitly mention 'guest parking,' including one stating there is 'plenty of guest parking'; despite some repeated listing language, the evidence is consistent across the building.

 Secured-entry parking/access is strongly supported by both current MLS data and recurring remarks.
 Multiple listings describe the building as gated or secured, and newer remarks add details such as facial and license plate recognition, making this feature highly credible.